BassyKuo/DAVO/README.md

 #### (optional) 4.
 Use customized cuda path

-If you do not have CUDA 10.0, please download CUDA 10.0 toolkit from the official website or [here](https://developer.nvidia.com/cuda-10.0-download-archive), and set `$CUDA_HOME` to the path where you installed.
+If you do not have CUDA 10.0, please download CUDA 10.0 toolkit from the official website or [here](https://developer.nvidia.com/cuda-10.0-download-archive), and set the path where you installed to `$CUDA_HOME`.

 ```bash
 export CUDA_HOME="<your_cuda_path>"